What’s Wrong With Hunting?

-This violent form of “entertainment” rips families apart and leaves countless animals orphaned or badly injured when hunters miss their targets.
-Quick kills are rare, and many animals endure prolonged, painful deaths when they’re hurt but not killed by hunters.
+This violent form of entertainment rips families apart and leaves countless animals orphaned or badly injured when hunters miss their targets.
+Quick kills are rare—many animals endure prolonged, painful deaths when they’re hurt but not killed by hunters.

 A study of 80 radio-collared white-tailed deer found that of the 22 deer who had been shot with “traditional archery equipment,” 11 were wounded but not recovered by hunters.
-A study also showed that 20 percent of foxes who are wounded by hunters are shot again, and a South Dakota Department of Game, Fish and Parks biologist estimates that more than 3 million wounded ducks go unretrieved every year.
+A study also showed that 20% of foxes who are wounded by hunters are shot again.
+A South Dakota Department of Game, Fish, and Parks biologist estimates that more than 3 million wounded ducks go unretrieved every year.

+Unexpectedly losing a family member is tragic and painful, regardless of species.
 For animals such as wolves and geese, who mate for life and live in close family units, hunting can devastate entire communities.
-Could you imagine losing a family member?

 2. It isn’t about conservation or population control.

-In school, you might have learned about Charles Darwin’s theory of natural selection, which explains that the sickest and weakest animals are the most likely to be killed by natural predators, leaving the strongest animals to survive and pass their genes on.
-Hunters, however, disrupt this natural balance because they prefer to kill the largest, strongest animals.
+In school, you might have learned about Charles Darwin’s theory of evolution and its primary mechanism, natural selection, which explains that the sickest and weakest animals are the most likely to be killed by natural predators, leaving the strongest animals to survive and pass their genes on.
+Human hunters, however, disrupt this natural balance because they prefer to kill the largest, strongest animals.

-Even if overpopulation happened naturally to a group of animals, nature would work to regulate the population.
-Starvation and disease are tragic, but they are nature’s way of ensuring that the healthy, strong animals survive and maintain the strength of their herd.
+Even if a group of animals became overpopulated naturally, nature would work to regulate the population.
+Starvation and disease are tragic, but they are nature’s way of ensuring that healthy, strong animals survive and maintain the strength of their herd.

 3. It’s not a sport.

-Sports involve competition between two consenting individuals or teams and usually a referee.
-Hunters shoot animals with rifles, shotguns, and bows and arrows—weapons that no animal has any chance of outrunning or fighting.
+Sports involve competition between consenting individuals or teams and usually a referee.
+Hunters shoot animals with rifles, shotguns, or bows and arrows—weapons that no animal can outrun or defend against.
 Even when hunters obey laws and kill “free-range” animals, they always have an unfair advantage.